cp-algorithms/cp-algorithms/src/graph/kuhn_maximum_bipartite_matching.md

 * An **augmenting path** (in a bipartite graph, with respect to some matching) is an alternating path whose initial and final vertices are unsaturated, i.e., they do not belong in the matching.

-* A **maximal matching** is a matching M of a graph G that is not a subset of any other matching.

-* A **maximum matching** (also known as maximum-cardinality matching) is a matching that contains the largest possible number of edges.
-Every maximum matching is a maximal matching.

 * The **symmetric difference** (also known as the **disjunctive union**) of sets $A$ and $B$, represented by $A \oplus B$, is the set of all elements that belong to exactly one of $A$ or $B$, but not to both.
 That is, $A \oplus B = (A - B) \cup (B - A) = (A \cup B) - (A \cap B)$.